egorovv/gotools/git-pr/README.md

 # git-pr - Git pull request posting tool

-Automatically creates pull request adding all the members of your favorite team (`velocloud/dp`) as reviewers without having to use Web UI.
+Automatically creates pull request adding the members of your favorite team (`velocloud/dp`) as reviewers without having to use Web UI.

-By default all the team members will be added as both reviewers and watchers, during the PR submission the selections could be ajusted.

-By convention, the teammates in the reviewer list will be expected to go through the review and make a verdict (thoughtful comments are plus).
-The watchers - or @ mentions - will be notified but their input is not expected, although appreciated.

-So, dring the PR submission, the autor will reduce the list of reviewers (by deleting `Review-By` lines) but
+With right label and stuff.

 ## Install